Songs of Varen

 Meduwyrhta went to Ebos, then Varen, where she boarded the Jalankuwo M’wene, the pirate vessel of the Dire Pirate Hobart.
 Wildeswín, losing her trail in Varen, joined the town’s guard.
 Mægenfolc lost track of his siblings in Ebos, falling in with bandits near Varen.

-Domboc, the only Red Leaf Ranger to survive, recovered from his wounds, only to find that his home and family had disappeared from without trace.
+Domboc, the only Red Leaf Ranger to survive, recovered from his wounds, only to find that his home and family had disappeared without trace.
 He searched fruitlessly, and only when time dulled his despair did he wander east.